KKAARRIIMM15/Cancer-Tumor-instance-segmentation-/README.md

 # Project Describtion
-this project shows how to use Computer Vision in medical application (You Only Look Once) algorithm version 8 introduce a Segmentation layer which is added after detecting the the bounding box to achieve ability for generating segmentation masks precised on the on the object being deteced
+this project shows how to use Computer Vision in medical application.
+(You Only Look Once) algorithm version 8 introduce a Segmentation layer which is added after detecting the the bounding box to achieve ability for generating segmentation masks precised on the on the object being deteced

 Code details in the colab notebook above "how to train Segmentation model on cancer tumor dataset.ipynb"